SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <!-- <sup style="font-size:14px;"><a href="https://amzn.to/40QF8z5" style="color:#A8A8A8">*Systematic Theology, Second Edition: An Introduction to Biblical Doctrine</a></sup> -->

 <sup style="font-size:14px;"><a href="https://amzn.to/40QF8z5">*Systematic Theology, Second Edition: An Introduction to Biblical Doctrine</a></sup>

+<span style="font-style:Italic;font-size:34px;color:Black;">Dr. J. I. Packer</span>

+[**James Innell Packer**](https://youtu.be/gExLXpPJDd8) (PhD, University of Oxford) Board of Governors' Professor of Theology, Regent College.
+He was a prolific writer, and he also served on the translation board of the <a href="https://amzn.to/3WsN0Uw">English Standard Version</a> of the Bible.
+The 2005 Time listed him as one of the 25 most influential evangelicals.
+During his time at Oxford, Packer attended lectures by C. S. Lewis, and hearing Lewis greatly affected his spiritual thinking.

+- Election: God chooses his own (Romans 9:15-16)
+- Effectual calling: God draws his people to himself (2Th 2:13-14)
+- Illumination: The Holy Spirit gives spiritual understanding (1Co.
+2:14)
+- Regeneration: The Christian is born again (John 3:3)
+- Works: Good works are an **expression of faith** (James 2:24)
+- Repentance: A Christian changes radically (Acts 26:20)
+- Justification: Salvation is by grace through faith (Galatians 3:11)
+- Adoption: God makes his people his children (Galatians 4:4–5)
+- Sanctification: The Christian grows in grace (1Co.
+6:9, 11)
+- Perseverance: God keeps his people safe (Romans 8:30)
+- Glorification (Phil.
+3:20-21; 1 Cor.
+15:49-53)

+<sup style="font-size:14px;"><a href="https://amzn.to/3JOaVKp">*Concise Theology: A Guide to Historic Christian Beliefs.
+Part Three: God Revealed as Lord of Grace & Part Four: God Revealed as Lord of Destiny.</a></sup>

 <span style="font-style:Italic;font-size:34px;color:Black;">Dr. Daniel B. Wallace</span>